Liberty vs. UMass NCAA Football Odds, Plays and Insights | October 30, 2021

 - UMass' games this season have eclipsed the over/under four times in seven opportunities (57.1%).

-- UMass is 3-0 against the spread and 1-2 overall when the team puts up more than 17.9 points.
+- UMass is 3-0 against the spread and 1-2 overall when the team notches more than 17.9 points.

-- In games that UMass amasses over 302.0 yards, the team is 3-0 against the spread and 1-2 overall.
+- In games that UMass totals more than 302 yards, the team is 3-0 against the spread and 1-2 overall.

-- The Minutemen have turned the ball over 13 times this season, five more turnovers than the Flames have forced (8).
+- The Minutemen have turned the ball over five more times (13 total) than the Flames have forced a turnover (8) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.